 A 2-hectare private permaculture food forest project in south-eastern Florida.

-Feel free to suggest other projects to be listed here – projects that are inspired by the idea of returning humanity to a sustainable path via permaculture fruit forests and small-scale, voluntary community models.
+Feel free to suggest other projects to be listed here – projects that are inspired by the idea of returning humanity to a sustainable path via biologically-diverse fruit forests and small-scale, voluntary community models.